ZissisM/EnergyCrisis/README.md

   * Fig3.do*: Generates Figure 3 scatter plots and the price cap table.
 Uses *combined* datasets.

- * Fig4.do: Generates Panel C,D,E of Figure 5.
+ * Fig4.do: Generates Panel C,D,E of Figure 4.
 Also estimates average coefficients (included in generated excel sheet) used for Panel A. Uses *country* datasets.

- * Fig5.do: Generates Figure 6 of country case studies and price cap responsiveness (F).
+ * Fig5.do: Generates Figure 5 of country case studies and price cap responsiveness (F).
 Uses *country* datasets.
 Legend is edited manually for visual purposes.

  **Extended Data and SI Figures**

- * fig3_load.do: Generates Figure S7 (load as a denominator for shares calculation), similar to Figure 3 scatter plots.
+ * fig3_load.do: Generates Figure S11 (load as a denominator for shares calculation), similar to Figure 3 scatter plots.
 Uses *combined* datasets.

-  * Fig3_noOct.do: Generates Figure S6 (excluding month of October for shares and vulnerability), similar to Figure 3 scatter plots.
+  * Fig3_noOct.do: Generates Figure S12 (excluding month of October for shares and vulnerability), similar to Figure 3 scatter plots.
 Uses *combined* datasets.

- * fig7_hourg.do: Generates EDF9 (Solar,Wind, Nuclear shares by hour-group vulnerability).
-Uses *combined* datasets.

- * Alternative_SI.do: Generates Figure S9 (Figure 7 but with alternative vulnerability measure).
-Uses *combined* datasets.

  * HourlyFiguresSI.do: Generates 8-paneled country hourly profile figures (Figures S10-S44).
 Figures S11 and S20 correlelograms are also generated.
 Uses *country* datasets.

  * SITables.do: Generates data for the tables shown in Extended Data (Tables EDF3, EDF4, EDF5, EDF6) and SI section (Tables S1, S2, S3).
 Uses *country* datasets.
 These are heavily edited later to format appropriately and make final tables.

- * Multivariate_EDF4.do: Generates the multivariate regression table of the two vulnerability metrics against each energy share, as shown in EDF Table 4.
+ * Multivariate_EDF4.do: Generates the multivariate regression table of the two vulnerability metrics against each energy share, as shown in EDF Figure 8.

  **Cleaning Code**